educloudalliance/eca-docs/index.rst

 Interfaces
 ==========

-All communication between services must be happen thru interfaces which are defined in the standard.
-Interfaces should be based on existing technology which is already widely used.
-Interfaces should be easy to understand and implement by all parties.

-:doc:`Authentication attributes study <auth/auth_study>`, and first proposal for authentication attributes.
+The interfaces can be thought of as a highway of information which is flowing between services.

 .. image:: bus.png

+Services are publishing interfaces for other services to use.
+Interface definitions must be open to everybody, but the use and authorization of interface access is defined runtime by the services.

+Services may have more interfaces than what is defined in the standard.
+These interfaces are not bound by the standard.

 :doc:`Auth IF <auth/proxy/interface>`
   User authentication is done by common interface.